d1videbyzero/SANS-Holiday-Hack-2023/README.md

 }
 ```

-Looks like we need to get a new token with different audience:
+Looks like we need to get a new token with a different audience:

 This is the original request for a token from management.azure.com: